-8. A funded child's centre-based program hours and/or home visits must meet the child's needs.
-If a combined program of centre-based hours and home visits is provided, there must be a minimum of four home visits in order to be included in the ceiling calculation (see example of ceiling calculation).
-See definition of Home Visit in the Glossary of Terms.
+- 9. A program unit funded child's centre-based programming hours and family-oriented ECS programming sessions (formerly home visits) must meet the child's needs.
+If a combined program of centre-based hours and family-oriented ECS - Revised programming sessions (formerly home visits) is provided, there must be a minimum of four family-oriented ECS programming sessions in order to be included in the ceiling calculation (see example of ceiling calculation).
+See definition of Family-Oriented ECS Programming in the Glossary of Terms.
+Also see definition of Centre-Based ECS Programming in the Glossary of Terms. - New Note: family-oriented ECS programming is not intended as the only form of programming a program unit funded child receives, but rather is intended to enhance the centre-based component of the child's education program as outlined in their IPP.
+(See definition of Centre-Based ECS Programming in the Glossary).

-Centre-based program hours are the number of instructional hours the child receives in a classroom setting at a centre or a school during the school year.